Are Avocados Good or Bad for Bodybuilding? (Pros & Cons)

 • Vitamin K: Vitamin K provides many benefits to your overall cardiovascular health, which can improve your overall cardiac output during exercise.

-• Vitamin B: Vitamin B, specifically B-12, is important for building muscle as it is a key factor in muscle protein synthesis.
+• Vitamin B: Vitamin B, specifically B-12, is important for building muscle as it is a key factor in protein synthesis.

-3 Pros of Eating Avocados For Bodybuilding
+4 Benefits of Eating Avocados For Bodybuilding

-Primarily bodybuilders are looking to optimize their physique by (1) building muscle and (2) losing fat.
+To determine whether avocado suits bodybuilders, let’s consider bodybuilding goals.
+Bodybuilders aim to optimize their physique by (1) building muscle and (2) losing fat.

 1. Avocados Can Make It Easier to Lose Weight

-I don’t know about you but I’m much less likely to raid the cupboards when I’m full and satisfied compared to when I’m hungry.
-The more full and satisfied you can feel after each meal, the easier it will be to stick to a lower-calorie diet long-term.
+I don’t know about you, but I’m much less likely to raid the cupboards when I’m full and satisfied than when I’m hungry.

 2. Avocados Can Improve Digestion

-Bodybuilders generally eat a diet rich in protein and moderate in carbs.
-However, it’s important to remember that the timing of carbohydrates is generally concentrated pre-and post-workout.
-Carbs eaten around a workout are generally lower in fibre.
-So while this is beneficial for workout performance, it can result in some slower digestion.
+Carbs eaten around a workout are generally lower in fiber.
+So, while this is beneficial for workout performance, it can result in slower digestion.

 This is where avocados can help…